dzackgarza/Notes/Graduate/Advisor Notes.md

 then there exists a unique homemorphism  $\phi: M \selfmap$ inducing $\Phi$.

-Need manifold assumption - counterexample, take $Z$ to be two discs glued
+Need manifold assumption - counterexample, take $Z$ to be two discs glued at two distinct points.
+Then there is a map